Become a Peer Tutor

 - Conduct individual or group tutoring sessions, depending on demand.

 - Maintain accurate and complete records of all tutoring sessions.

-- Adhere to all Tutoring Center and Farmingdale State College policies and procedures.
+- Adhere to and help enforce Tutoring Center and Farmingdale State College policies and procedures.

-- Assist students when they arrive in the Center, directing them to the appropriate tutor or resource.
+- Greet visitors when they arrive in the Center, directing them to the appropriate tutor or resource.

 - Assist the professional staff with other duties, as assigned.

 Additional Positions Available

 - Peer tutors are currently paid $14.00 an hour.

 - Tutoring positions are available as Federal Work Study or Student Assistant.